ttulka/java-samples/ddd-ecommerce-example/README.md

 ## Domain Services

-Several primary [business capabilities][1] have been identified:
+Several [business capabilities][1] have been identified:

+### Core Domain

 - **Sales**
-  - add a product to sale
+  - put a product for sale
   - categorize a product
+  - update a product
-  - do product pricing
+  - change a product price
   - validate an order
   - place an order

+### Supporting Subdomains

 - **Warehouse**
-  - store goods
+  - stack goods
   - fetch goods for shipping

 - **Billing**